-- 1. Complete the Health Education Systems, Inc (HESI) exam with a minimum score of 80% in Reading Comprehension, Grammar, Vocabulary, Math and 70% in Human Anatomy and Physiology.
+1. Complete the Health Education Systems, Inc (HESI) exam with a minimum score of 80% in Reading Comprehension, Grammar, Vocabulary, Math and 70% in Human Anatomy and Physiology.
 Students are able to complete the HESI exam twice during one application period with a maximum of four total attempts.
-The highest earned score of the two HESI tests will be used in the composite score calculation. - 2.
-Meet the minimum HESI exam scores and GPA criteria below, will be considered for admission based on a tiered system.
+The highest earned score of the two HESI tests will be used in the composite score calculation.

+- 2. Meet the minimum HESI exam scores and GPA criteria below, will be considered for admission based on a tiered system.
 For admission purposes, an applicant is considered a GCU freshman as defined by the Student Classification Based on Credit policy.
 An applicant is considered a GCU student if they have completed 12 or more credits at GCU prior to the application deadline.
-An applicant is considered a transfer student if they have completed less than 12 credits at GCU prior to the application deadline or is applying directly into the program with no previously completed coursework at GCU. - GCU students with a minimum cumulative GPA of 3.5 or higher for all prerequisite coursework (1st tier). - GCU students with a cumulative GPA between 3.25 and 3.49 (2nd tier).

-- Transfer students with a minimum GPA of 3.25 will be placed in a lottery for admission (3rd tier). - 3.
+An applicant is considered a transfer student if they have completed less than 12 credits at GCU prior to the application deadline or is applying directly into the program with no previously completed coursework at GCU. - GCU students with a minimum cumulative GPA of 3.5 or higher for all prerequisite coursework (1st tier). - GCU students with a cumulative GPA between 3.25 and 3.49 (2nd tier). - Transfer students with a minimum GPA of 3.25 will be placed in a lottery for admission (3rd tier). - 3.
 Submit verification of a Level One State of Arizona Department of Public Safety Fingerprint Clearance Card application in process or current fingerprint clearance documentation in accordance with the fingerprint policies of the state in which the student resides.
-This must be on file prior to beginning clinical courses. - 4.
+This must be on file prior to beginning clinical courses.
+New Mexico students will not be required to complete their fingerprinting before beginning their BSN clinical course work.
+New Mexico students must complete their fingerprinting, simultaneously with their background check, during their Level One BSN core nursing courses; this may not be done earlier.
+Please refer to the Guidelines for Undergraduate Field Experiences Manual for further detail. - 4.
 Pass an approved background check (no felonies; misdemeanors will be subject to review by the college).
 If students are charged with a felony or misdemeanor while in the program, they are obligated to report this to their Program/Site Director.
 Failure to do so may lead to immediate termination from the program.